 How clinicians choose

 The clinical choice between semaglutide and tirzepatide for PCOS is rarely formulaic.
-The factors that move the decision in our experience:
+Factors clinicians commonly weigh:

-In the absence of strong individual factors pulling one direction, a reasonable default for a PCOS patient with significant weight to lose and a metabolic-dominant phenotype is to start with tirzepatide — the magnitude data is the strongest, the metabolic mechanism is the most aggressive, and the real-world PCOS cohort is the largest.
+For patients with significant weight to lose and a metabolic-dominant phenotype, clinicians often weigh tirzepatide's larger published effect sizes heavily — the magnitude data is the strongest, the metabolic mechanism is the most aggressive, and the real-world PCOS cohort is the largest.

 FAQ